matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-supplementary-requirements.md

 ## Overview of Missing Requirements

-After comprehensive analysis of EN 1090 standards and industry best practices, several critical requirements were identified that need to be incorporated into the Manimp platform for complete compliance:
+After comprehensive analysis of EN 1090 standards and industry best practices, several critical requirements were identified that need to be incorporated into the SteelAxis platform for complete compliance:

 ### **Critical Missing Elements:**
 1. **Corrosion Protection Systems** - Complete coating and surface treatment management